pedro-jonas-practicas/pedro-jonas-practicas/README.md

 ### A litle bit about me:
 - 🌱 I’m currently learning about Devops, Linux and AWS.
 - 👯 I’m looking to collaborate on any Devops junior proyect.
-- 💬 Ask me about Monitoring.
+- 💬 Ask me about Monitoring: Dynatrace, Datadog, Grafana etc.
 ### Some tools I have used and I'm familiar with:

 ![AWS](https://img.shields.io/badge/-AWS-232F3E?style=flat-square&logo=amazon-aws&logoColor=white)